fasakinhenry/alx-backend-javascript/0x00-ES6_basic/README.md

 # ES6 Basics

-Learning the basics of ES6
+Working on the README 🚀